brainhack-princeton/handbook/docs/content_pages/hack_pages/syllabus2020.rst

 	singularity build fmriprep-v20.2.0.simg docker://poldracklab/fmriprep:20.2.0

-4. *Optional: If you want to run MRIQC and fMRIPrep on your local machine*, it is recommended you use Docker. `MRIQC Docker instruction are found here <https://mriqc.readthedocs.io/en/0.15.1/docker.html#>`_. `fMRIPrep Docker  instructions are found here <https://fmriprep.org/en/stable/installation.html#container-technologies-docker-and-singularity>`_.
+5. *Optional: If you want to run MRIQC and fMRIPrep locally*, it is recommended you use Docker. `MRIQC Docker instruction are found here <https://mriqc.readthedocs.io/en/0.15.1/docker.html#>`_. `fMRIPrep Docker  instructions are found here <https://fmriprep.org/en/stable/installation.html#container-technologies-docker-and-singularity>`_.

 Week 6: Version controlling your data
 -------------------------------------